 MB Weekly is looking for a video host to do videos for our popular weekly publication.
 Must be good on camera, enthused about the area, and capable with mobile phone video editors.
 Contact: MBWeekly@TimeWire.net

 MB WEEKLY – READER QUESTION:

-Please share your thoughts with thousands and thousands of your neighbors in Manhattan Beach and surrounding South Bay communities.
+Please share your comment with thousands and thousands of your neighbors in Manhattan Beach and surrounding South Bay communities.

-Send your reply (anonymous, if you prefer) to: MBWeekly@TimeWire.net (Maximum 100 words)
+Send Your Reply To: MBWeekly@TimeWire.net (Maximum 100 words)

 MB – BULLETIN BOARD:

-16. ** The food portions at Tin Roof in the Manhattan Village are huge! —- Madison H., Manhattan Beach
+20. ** Another good dinner at Tin Roof in the Manhattan Village. —- Lucas R., Manhattan Beach

 Comment / Hire / Share / Promote / Barter / Discuss